-For Year 9 and 10 students, Music Enrichment is about extending creativity and challenging yourself.
+Year 9 & 10

+Music Enrichment is about extending creativity and challenging yourself.
 This course is structured specifically for students with a passion for Music, willingness to learn and are considering pursuing Music in upper school.
-This course is completely different to Jam Class, and students can study both Jam and Music Enrichment.
+This course is completely different to Jam Session, and students can study both Jam Session and Music Enrichment.